ahafajardo/civicQuestDotNet/README.md

 ### Git Commits

-When you commit your changes to your branch, please make a habit of cataloging a summary of your most significant changes.
+When you commit your changes to your branch, please make a habit of summarizing your most significant changes.
 You don't need to write more than a sentence or two, but it helps all the same.

 ## Final Words